 Early plays of the 1940s

 There is a grey area between Hassan in 1939 and This Happy Breed in 1947.
-Plays were performed, but we know almost nothing about some of them.
-Ellen George (Blatcher) wrote a handwritten list of past productions going up to 1979, which suggests it was written over 30 years later and is subject to the vagaries of memory.
+Plays were performed, but we know almost nothing about many of them.
+Ellen George (later Blatcher) wrote a handwritten list of past productions going up to 1979, which suggests it was written over 30 years later and is subject to the vagaries of memory.
 So, when it contradicts the list shown on the reverse of the playbill for The Importance Of Being Earnest (1947), we are inclined to believe the latter.

 Interestingly, neither list includes 20th Century Lullaby, widely cited as the Society’s first play in April 1936.
 Perhaps it was one of the readings performed in Mabel Fredericks’ play room and wasn’t considered by the founder members to be a proper performance.
 We have also failed to find any evidence for The Madonna (1936), which was in the list of past productions on programmes during the 1980s but not listed since.
-Oddly, Hassan had fallen out of the official list by this time, even though it was clearly the Society’s most ambitious production to date, with the programme for This Happy Breed stressing: “Open-air production, over 100 performers”.
+Oddly, Hassan had fallen out of the official list by this time, even though it was clearly the Society’s most ambitious production in its early years, with the programme for This Happy Breed stressing: “Open-air production, over 100 performers”.

 The problem with the 1947 playbill is that it doesn’t include any dates.
 The problem with Ellen Blatcher’s list is that it implies six productions in 1947, which is surely far too many, especially as Ellen’s daughter-in-law, Ann Blatcher, relates that the Players put on shows “while the bombs dropped”, so some of these shows might have been performed during the war (we are not aware of anyone bombing Chelsfield after 1945).
 Also, Ellen’s list places Love From A Stranger in 1951, but the 1947 playbill lists it as a past production, so either Ellen’s memory was faulty (she got the date for Berkeley Square wrong) or the Society performed it twice.